Outflow (meteorology)

 Outflow, in meteorology, is air that flows outwards from a storm system.
 It is associated with ridging, or anticyclonic flow.
 In the low levels of the troposphere, outflow radiates from thunderstorms in the form of a wedge of rain-cooled air, which is visible as a thin rope-like cloud on weather satellite imagery or a fine line on weather radar imagery.
 For observers on the ground, a thunderstorm outflow boundary often approaches in otherwise clear skies as a low, thick cloud that brings with it a gust front.

 Low-level outflow boundaries can disrupt the center of small tropical cyclones.
 However, outflow aloft is essential for the strengthening of a tropical cyclone.
 If this outflow is restricted or undercut, the tropical cyclone weakens.
-If two tropical cyclones are in close proximity, the upper-level outflow from the upwind system can limit the development of the other system.
+If two tropical cyclones are close, the upper-level outflow from the upwind system can limit the development of the other system.

 Thunderstorms

 For thunderstorms, outflow tends to indicate the development of a system.
 Large quantities of outflow at the upper levels of a thunderstorm indicate its development.
 Too much outflow in the lower levels of a thunderstorm, however, can choke off the low-level inflow which fuels it.
 Squall lines typically bow out the most, or bend the most convex outward, at the leading edge of low level outflow due to the formation of a mesoscale high-pressure area which forms within the stratiform rain area behind the initial line.
 This high-pressure area is formed due to strong descending motion behind the squall line, and could come in the form of a downburst.